AlCalzone/iobroker-react/docs/components/PasswordInput.md

 The `classNames` prop has the following properties:
 - `input`: CSS class for the Input component (e.g. with `useStyles` => `input={{ classes.input }}` or with `style.css` => `input={{ className: "my-input" }}`)
 - `formControl`: CSS class for the FormControl component
-- `filledInput`: CSS class for the FilledInput component
-- `outlinedInput`: CSS class for the OutlinedInput component
 - `inputLabel`: CSS class for the InputLabel component
 - `inputAdornment`: CSS class for the InputAdornment component
 - `iconButton`: CSS class for the IconButton component